How to Fix an Overbite

 - It saves time: you don’t have to have your teeth professionally whitened very frequently, in fact, whitening your teeth frequently can actually damage your teeth.
 With just a couple of sessions of professional whitening, you can achieve the desired color of your smile.

 - You don’t have to worry about safety: we take care of your teeth like they are our own at SET.
-We only provide the safest procedures at our office, the side effects of teeth whitening usually only apply to at-home products that can damage your smile.
+We only provide the safest procedures at our studio, the side effects of teeth whitening usually only apply to at-home products that can damage your smile.

 If you are worried about your upcoming teeth whitening procedure or worried about an at-home product you are using, you can always ask Dr. LoPresti if the product is safe.
 SET offers professional teeth whitening that is safe and effective.
-If you would like to schedule a teeth whitening appointment, use the button below to schedule online, or learn more about teeth whitening at our Fairfield, CT office.Schedule Online Today Learn More About Teeth Whitening
+If you would like to schedule a teeth whitening appointment, use the button below to schedule online, or learn more about teeth whitening at our Fairfield, CT studio.Schedule Online Learn More About Teeth Whitening

 Is Fluoride Good For Whitening Teeth?